The Thomas W. Briggs Foundation focuses its support on organizations whose mission aligns with one of the following Briggs focus areas:

 - Notification to Briggs

 - Your organization’s annual budget – on one page in 10-12 pt. font size.
+Please submit with the main categories only on 1 page – not every single line item.

 - Your organization’s staff responsible for this effort and their qualifications – one page.